m0lentum/molentum.github.io/content/about/_index.md

 Hello and welcome to my website, or web garden, tinkering space, whatever you want to call it.
-My name is Mikael Myyrä (English pronouns they/them or he/him), known online as Molentum.
+My name is Mikael Myyrä (English pronouns they/them), known online as Molentum.
 I am a PhD student in computational science at the University of Jyväskylä, Finland, and a hobbyist creative person.
 On this site you'll find graphic art and writing about my various projects.